 $ pip install git+https://github.com/rnelsonchem/simpledbf.git

-However, this package is currently a single file, so you can just download it into any folder of your choosing.
+Although this package is only one file, so you can just download it as is in any folder of your choosing.

 Load a DBF file